 In 2005, with the assistance of the Conservation Council of Hawai’i, we received a permit from the Na Ala Hele program to restore a section of the Mānoa Cliff Trail between its junctions with the Pu’u ‘Ōhi’a and Pauoa Flats Trails.
 The land is owned by the State of Hawai’i.

-Our effort involves manually controlling alien weeds.
+Our effort involves manually controlling alien weeds and replacing them with native plants.
 We have good success such as: